Chinese Car Brands

 Changfeng Logo

-GAC Changfeng Motor Company was established by the armed forces of the PRC.
-From 1950 to 1996, it functioned as a subsidiary of the People’s Liberation Army on the basis of plant No. 7319.
+The PRC’s armed forces established GAC Changfeng Motor Company.
+From 1950 to 1996, it was a People’s Liberation Army subsidiary based at plant No. 7319.
 During this time, Changfeng managed to be both a repair shop and a manufacturer of military off-road vehicles.
 The turning point in the history of the company was 1995.
-It was then that the first analog of the Mitsubishi Pajero pickup truck came off the assembly line.
+Then, the first analog of the Mitsubishi Pajero pickup truck came off the assembly line.
 The brand received its current name in 2009 when it became clear that it would be transferred to the ownership of GAC Group.

 Landwind